Frequently Asked Questions

 Has any other person done this before?

-I’m not 100% sure, but as far as I know nobody has has been crazy enough to attempt to traverse the whole Amazon from east to west, sea to source before by any means.
+I’m not 100% sure, but as far as I know nobody has has been crazy enough to attempt to traverse the whole Amazon from east to west, sea to its offical source before by any means.
 In 1637, Pedro Teixeira with a native crew of 1200 people canoed up the Amazon and Nepo river to Quito in Ecuador.
 Someone has walked from source to sea and others have traversed the river source to sea via other methods.

 Are you raising money for charity?

 I hope to add some purpose to the challenge by supporting a few relevant charities.
 Their information can be found on this page.

 At the present time, no I don’t have any, but if any companies or persons want to consider sponsorship or support you can do so here.

 Where did you get the money to do this?